Horizontal-org/Tella-website/docs/Connections/for-organizations.md

 ---
 id: for_organizations
 title: Server connections
-description: Learn how organizations can use Tella for research, advocacy, or accountability processes
+description: Learn how organizations can use Tella server Connections (Google Drive, Dropbox, Uwazi, ODK, Tella Web and Nextcloud) for research, advocacy, or accountability processes
 slug: /for_organizations
 ---
 import ConnectionsTable from '.././_connections-table.md';